smb-it-coder/2024/Angular/index.md

      - Bug fixes
      - New Default Browser Configuration
  - What are Pure Pipes?
+ - What are the new updates with Angular17 LTS?
+ - What are the new updates with Angular18 Active?
  - What are Impure Pipes?
  - What is an ngModule?
  - What are filters in Angular?
 Name a few of them.